Skip to main content

 Tarp setup in winter conditions

-Finding a good spot when temperatures hover around freezing is half the battle.
-You want natural wind protection, dry ground if possible, and enough dead wood nearby to keep a fire going through the night.
-Once I’d settled on a location between a few dense spruces, I rigged the Canvas Poncho Lavvu Tyr as a lean-to shelter.
-Canvas is heavier than modern synthetic tarps, no question — but the difference in comfort is noticeable.
-The material blocks wind almost completely, doesn’t flap around like silnylon in gusts, and radiates fire heat back toward you far better than any plastic-based fabric ever could.
+Finding a good spot when temperatures sit around freezing is half the battle.
+Natural wind protection, dry ground if possible, and enough dead wood nearby to keep a fire going all night.
+Between a few dense spruces I pitched the Lavvu Tyr in poncho mode as a lean-to.
+Canvas is heavier than a modern synthetic tarp, no question.
+But the comfort difference is real: the material blocks wind almost completely, does not flap in gusts and reflects the heat of a campfire far better than any plastic tarp.

-I paired the shelter with my bivy sack, which gave me a second layer of protection against ground moisture and any wind that might creep under the poncho’s edges.
-With the fire reflected off the canvas, the sleeping setup was surprisingly warm for such a minimalist approach.
+Under the poncho I used my bivy bag, a second layer against ground moisture and creeping wind.
+With the fire radiating its heat off the canvas, the sleeping spot was surprisingly warm for such a minimal setup.

 Nordic Wolf tarp label

-The rest of my loadout stayed simple: everything fit into my backpack, including a small hatchet for processing firewood and a hand coffee grinder — because some luxuries are non-negotiable, even in winter.
+The rest of the gear stayed lean: it all fit into my backpack, including a small hatchet for processing wood and a hand coffee grinder.
+Some luxuries are non-negotiable, even in winter.

 Cooking with the M40 Mess Kit